nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-10-03-uvm-pool-and-semaphore.md

 {% highlight verilog %}
    // When we call this function get_global("port_avail_sem").put(2) the first time:
    //    the semaphore pool will be constructed automatically.
-   //    the semaphore object "port_avail_sem" will be constructed automatically
+   //    the semaphore object associated with key name "port_avail_sem" will be constructed automatically.
-   //    the keyCount might be set as default to 0 (depend on your uvm_semaphore class), we might put more key to the bucket to use.
+   //    the keyCount of the object might be set as default to 0 (depend on your uvm_semaphore class),
+   //       we might put more key to the bucket to use.
-   //    add more 2 keys in semaphore bucket. uvm_semaphore_pool::get_global("port_avail_sem").put(2);
+   //    put 2 more keys in semaphore bucket. uvm_semaphore_pool::get_global("port_avail_sem").put(2);

    ...